Living Standard — Last Updated 13 May 2026

 Let configuration be sanitizer's configuration.

-If safe is true, then set configuration to the result of calling remove unsafe on configuration.
+If safe is true, then remove unsafe from configuration.

 Sanitize node given configuration and safe.